Skip to main content

 Interact/Interaction

 Interact (or Torq Interact) is a secure web page built using Torq.
-The Interact operator and trigger allow
+The Interact Operator and Trigger allow you to send and create secure and interactive web pages and web forms.

 J